-As General Manager of Children’s Media at PBS, Lesli Rotenberg is responsible for the strategic direction of an innovative, dynamic children’s media service that meets the needs of a new generation of children, their parents and teachers, helping to prepare children for success in school and in life.
+As Chief Programming Executive and General Manager, Children's Media & Education, at PBS, Lesli Rotenberg is responsible for the strategic direction of a dynamic media service that supports the entire ecosystem in which children learn, including parents, teachers and the community, helping to prepare the next generation for success in school and in life.

-A children’s media expert and frequent speaker on the topic, Lesli was named one of the nation’s top 15 “Women to Watch” by Advertising Age, and invited to participate in the prestigious FORTUNE Most Powerful Women in Business Forum.
-Lesli has received numerous advertising and promotion honors including 3 Emmy awards.
+An educational media expert and frequent speaker on the topic, Ms. Rotenberg was named one of the nation’s top 15 “Women to Watch” by Advertising Age, and invited to participate in the prestigious FORTUNE Most Powerful Women in Business Forum.
+Ms. Rotenberg has received numerous honors, including six Emmy awards.

 Linda Simensky, VP, Children’s Programming, PBS